Twissen/colon-text-extractor/README.md

 # colon-text-separator
-Get the desired part of the texts formatted like text1:text2:text3:text4...
+Extract text needed from the the formatted texts using colons, like text1:text2:text3:text4...
+(3) -> output is text3.

 How to use?